-We’re working to cut both supply and demand in the world’s biggest marketplace: the internet.
+We’re working to cut both supply and demand in the world’s biggest marketplace: online.

 To stop wildlife crime, we need to be in marketplaces as much as we need to be in national parks.
 Today, that means going to the biggest marketplace in the world: the internet.

-Open on any day, at any hour, and in any place, the internet has made it exponentially easier for buyers and sellers to find each other.
-In one report, we found ads featuring more than 30,000 animals—everything from ivory and suspected ivory items, to live monkeys, large numbers of reptiles and birds—in just six weeks across 16 countries.
+Open on any day, at any hour, in any place, the internet has made it exponentially easier for buyers and sellers to find each other.
+In one report, we found ads featuring more than 30,000 animals—everything from ivory and suspected ivory items, live monkeys to large numbers of reptiles and birds—in just six weeks across 16 countries.

 For buyers, this might sound like a dream.
 But for animals, it’s a nightmare.
 They can be kept in terrible conditions, leaving them cramped, malnourished, and sick.
 In transit, the conditions get even worse.
 Huge numbers of animals are also killed every year to supply the demand for their products.

 We’re working with a wide range of partners to end wildlife cybercrime.
-With police forces, we’re developing tools and resources to help them detect and disrupt digital criminal activities.
+With law enforcement agencies, we’re developing tools and resources to help them detect and disrupt digital criminal activities.
 With businesses, we’re developing policies that will eliminate wildlife crime on their digital platforms.

 And we’re addressing the source of the problem: potential buyers.
 We’re raising public awareness about the dangers of buying animals and animal parts online.
 We’re publishing research on the prevalence of this problem, and we’re releasing helpful tips and tools to show consumers how they can avoid it.

-Lastly, we work on international conventions to ensure there is the political will to tackle this problem, and we support governments that are strengthening their laws to prevent wildlife trafficking online.
+Lastly, we work with international conventions to ensure there is the political will to tackle this problem and support governments that are strengthening their laws to prevent wildlife trafficking online.